-Forty-nine comments pertained to the NEPA Process.
-These comments focused on the scope of the EIS, the review process, and what elements USACE would be taking into consideration in the analysis, including other ongoing NEPA analyses in the WVS.
-For example, some comments related to the definition of the No-action Alternative and the baseline conditions for the EIS.
+There were 49 comments pertaining to the NEPA Process.
+These comments focused on the scope of the EIS, the review process, and what elements USACE would be taking into consideration in the analysis including other ongoing NEPA analyses in the WVS.
+For example, some comments related to the definition of the no action alternative and the baseline conditions for the EIS.
 Other comments addressed the potential cumulative impacts of operations and maintenance of the dams on natural resources and ecosystems.
 Many comments pertained to the scope of the EIS and what it should include.
-For example, some commenters advocated for the EIS to incorporate recent research on fish habitats, and consider water allocation and storage, and water flows.
+For example, some commenters advocated for the EIS to incorporate recent research on fish habitats, consider water allocation and storage, and water flows.

-3.3.4 Water Storage and Allocation
+Water Storage and Allocation

-Forty-eight comments were received regarding water storage and allocation.
+48 comments were received regarding water storage and allocation.
 Comments were submitted both advocating for and against adjustments to water storage capacity and allocation.
 Multiple repeat comments (submitted via form letters from farmers) advocated for water storage and sufficient supply to meet growing irrigation demands.
 Multiple comments focused on how a decrease in water allocation to their region would negatively impact their community.
 For example, comments addressed the need for access to drinking water and expressed general concerns regarding potential economic impacts to local communities and industries.
 Several comments raised concerns that water storage and allocation changes could negatively impact fish habitat and fish populations.